ng4biba/multithreaded-chatroom/README.md

 How to compile and run the code:
 ------------------------

 I included the Makefile in my current directory, so you can just run "make" to compile the two required Java files which are "client.java" and "server.java".
-To clean all of you .class files at the end, you can just type in "make clean".
+To clean all of you .class files at the end, you can just type in ```make clean```.

 To run the server, type ```java server <portname>``` To run a client, type ```java client <ip address> <portnumber>```